MischaU8/yumyum/curves/impossible-circle-curves_ZYvJpwKeAdI.md

 Version: 1.1.41
 Uploaded: 2023-07-07

-yum yum
+To create impossible circle curves:

-Floyd here with a quick look at creating impossible Circle Curves in Plasticity start by creating a circle curve offset it to create a duplicate select both curves duplicate them and move them to the side like so use the bridge curve tool with the trim attribute disabled to create two new curves with tangency on top and bottom then use the trim tool to remove these inner edges select each curved face and press shift d to generate a single curve per face scale the final two curves to your liking and you're all set
+Start by creating a circle curve, offset it (`O`).

+To create a duplicate, select both curves, [[duplicate]] them (`shift-D F`) and move them to the side.

+Use the [[Bridge Curve]] tool with the *trim* attribute disabled to create two new curves with tangency on top and bottom, then use the [[trim tool]] to remove these inner edges.

+Select each curved face and press `shift-D` to generate a single curve per face.

+Scale the final two curves to your liking and you're all set.